 *Oh, don’t believe me… read this.

 I was born in 1974 and I have liked orchids as long as I can remember even though I did not find the time to really grow them until my final years in college.
 I guess I have been a true enthusiast since 1998 or so.
 Moving back home to Sweden in 2007, after a decade and a half in Southern California and a few years in Seattle, I had to rebuild my collection from scratch and the passion quickly escalated to obsession, and once you get in this deep I am afraid there is no turning back.
 You see, I was able to import my 11-year-old cat without too much trouble, but I could not bring any of my orchids along since they lacked proper documentation.
 I simply had to start collecting all over again – admittedly much to my delight.
 It took a little adjusting going from near constant (and bright) light levels year-round and evenly warm temperatures to our cold dark climate.
 But it was nothing a little tenacity and good equipment couldn’t solve.
 Now I could also finally keep some of the cooler growing genera I had been admiring for so long.
-During the first few years I made up a fine growing room in the guest room where I put up several shelves in the large turn of the century window to maximize the use of natural light in addition to the artificial lights.
-I also converted a few old terrariums to create special micro climates for the more demanding species, including a huge automated vivarium one for cool growers.
+During the first few years, I made up a fine growing room in the guest room where I put up several shelves in the large turn of the century window to maximize the use of natural light in addition to the artificial lights.
+I also converted a few old terrariums to create special microclimates for the more demanding species, including a huge automated vivarium one for cool growers.

 Finally, a silly bit of trivia.
-It was actually a teen infatuation that opened my eyes to orchids.
+It was actually a teen crush that opened my eyes to orchids.
 Apparently (according to some teen magazine at the time) Morten Harket, the singer from the 80’s pop band A-ha, liked orchids.
 He was exciting, orchids sounded exciting… and the rest, as they say, is history.

 My favorite orchids

 I have not singled out one specific genus to focus on like some growers do, but I have at least narrowed it down to a few areas of interest.
 My favorites are orchids of the Pleurothallidinae persuasion*.
-I particularly adore Masdevallia, Porrogrossum, Trisetella and Lepanthes at the moment, but I am constantly looking for more exciting genera to add to the collection.
+I particularly adore Masdevallia, Porrogrossum, Trisetella, and Lepanthes at the moment, but I am constantly looking for more exciting genera to add to the collection.
 That is exactly why I built a very ambitious and huge cool vivarium to better accommodate them.
 My dream come true… a cloud forest in my Swedish apartment.
 I have since needed to downsize this monster of a vivarium somewhat, and now I try to keep mainly miniatures in order to make them all fit.
-I have to admit that I am also hopelessly infatuated by slipper orchids.
+I have to admit that I am also hopelessly infatuated with slipper orchids.
 A Paphiopedilum was the first orchid I ever fell in love with so this elegant genus will always remain close to my heart, with a few Phragmipedium and a newfound interest in Cypripedium mixed in as well.
 While we are on the subject I might as well disclose my love affair with Neofinetia as well.
 Nothing in the world smells nicer than these flowers so even though I don’t grow them specifically for the scent, it is a very nice bonus to an already intriguing orchid.
 But still, I must say that my main focus is really on intermediate and cool growers from Central and South America and I am really looking forward to visiting all these places in person soon!
 First on the list, Costa Rica.

 The past few years have been challenging and has brought about many changes in my life.
 You know how it usually goes, one thing triggering the next, like dominoes.
 I am not going to dwell on it too much, and it sure could have been a lot worse.
 Suffice to say that I am no longer married and it culminated in the need for an extended break, a pause to reflect and above all ponder all the big questions in life.
+A complete reboot!

-All this turmoil has made me do a lot of soul searching.
+All this turmoil has made me do a lot of soul-searching.
 Having your entire body pull on the breaks and declare that it is time to stop and smell the roses also makes you reevaluate your priorities in life.
 The good thing about all this is that I believe that I have come out all for the better on the other side.
 A little older perhaps but ultimately stronger and a whole lot wiser.
-In a strange way I am grateful for it as I am much more aware and present now, dare I say a better person.
+In a strange way, I am grateful for it as I am much more aware and present now, dare I say a better person.